intuition-dev/mbCLIx/riot2/readme.md

 - Main point of page/screen should be pug/include, not a component - so it's easy to see what a page does
 - But there are things around the main thing supporting it.
 Those could be tags.
 If:
 - There is some .js that we can hide in the tag
-- Could host the tag.js outside of the web app, like a banner ad.
+- Could host the tag.js outside of the web app, think:  banner ad.
+Encapsulation!
-- Normally each tag, when mounted on the page, is passed a the modelview.
-Binding is inside the tag
+- Normally each tag, when mounted on the page, is passed the modelview.
+Binding is inside the tag.  eg: options
-- Tag does update()
+- Tag does update() (using virtual DOM as is current fad)
 - When possible make tag as much attribute or dom based. eg yield, and again ... attributes over .js
-- CSS style could be scoped
+- CSS style could be scoped -  Scoped CSS :scope
 - Could be used in another webapps. eg: contact us.
 - There could be multiple instance of a tag on a page.
+- Leverage tag lifecycle events (eg mount) as needed.
+- Avoid tag mixins.
+- (*) Must use Contexted DOM selector|query (check RIOT Guide for jq and w/o  jq)
 - Tag should not reference or affect other things on a page.
 It is one way communication from page.
 If anything: tag broadcasts events

-## Riot2 XXX Fix
+## Riot2 XXX Fix docs, move tags to folder.

 The <yield> tag is a special riot core feature that allows you to inject and compile the content of any custom tag inside its template in runtime.